Magpie-Pedals/asayake/README.md

 There is only one `metadata.json` master list.
 Playlists reference entries in this list.

-If that seems like a lot, don't worry.
-We can automatically generate this data from a directory of mp3s with the `ripper.ts` tool.
+While this file can be written manually, the typical workflow is to generate it with `tools/ripper.ts`.

 ## Playlists